dywisor/roverlay/doc/rst/usage.rst

 The work queue is processed by *OverlayWorkers* that run ebuild creation for a *PackageInfo* object and inform the *OverlayCreation* about the result afterwards.
-Overlay creation doesn't stop if an ebuild cannot be created, instead the event is logged.
+Overlay creation keeps going if an ebuild cannot be created, instead the event is logged.
 Running more than one *OverlayWorker* in parallel is possible.